kurtlogan/three-reasons/PITCHME.md

 ---

-algebraic data types are types composed from other types
+Algebraic data types are types composed from other types

-they are algebraic because they form an algebra which means they have 3 things
+They are algebraic because they form an algebra which means they have 3 things
-   - data types
+   - Data types
-   - operations
+   - Operations
-   - laws
+   - Laws

 ---